zio/zio-json/README.md

 This attack is very effective in schemas with lots of numbers, causing ops/sec to be halved with a 33% increase in memory usage.

-`zio-json` is resistant to a wide range of number based attacks because it uses a from-scratch number parser that will exit early when the number of bits of any number exceeds 128 bits, which can be customised by the system property `zio.json.number.bits`.
+`zio-json` is resistant to a wide range of number based attacks because it uses a from-scratch number parser that will exit early when the number of bits of any number exceeds 128 bits, which can be customized by the system property `zio.json.number.bits`.

 # Even Moar Performance

-If `zio-json` isn't fast enough for you, then try out [jsoniter-scala](https://github.com/plokhotnyuk/jsoniter-scala); whereas `zio-json` has picked a blend of goals, jsoniter has gone for raw performance.
-Caveat emptor.
+If `zio-json` isn't fast enough for you, then try out [jsoniter-scala](https://github.com/plokhotnyuk/jsoniter-scala); whereas `zio-json` is fully integrated into ZIO, including streams and transducer support, jsoniter is library agnostic.

-JSON is an inefficent transport format and everybody would benefit from a port of this library to msgpack or protobuf.
+JSON is an inefficient transport format and everybody would benefit from a port of this library to msgpack or protobuf.
 For legacy services, a port supporting XML is also be possible.